Sir68k/MiniTris/README.md

 ## Compatibilty

 __Type-S (CXD2678, CXD2680) devices:__
-- The build directory contains builds for firmwares S1.0, S1.1, S1.3, S1.4, and S1.6.
-Firmwares S1.2 and S1.5 are currently unsupported as no devices running them have been encountered.
-If you have a device with either firmware version S1.2 or S1.5, please dump your firmware using https://web.minidisc.wiki/ and contact us!
+- The build directory contains builds for firmwares S1.0, S1.1, S1.3, S1.4, S1.5, and S1.6.
+Firmwares S1.2 is currently unsupported as no devices running it have been encountered.
+If you have a device with firmware version S1.2, please dump your firmware using https://web.minidisc.wiki/ and contact us!

 __Type-R (CXD2677) devices:__
 - No support yet, maybe be added in the future.